webix-hub/docs/data/datatable/sorting.md

 3. *string*;
 4. *string_strict* (case-sensitive 'string').

-To enable sorting and assign the appropriate sorting type to a column, you should specify attribute **sort** of the [columns](api/ui.datatable_columns_config.md) parameter and set it to some of types.
+To enable sorting and assign the appropriate sorting type to a column, you should specify an attribute **sort**  among the [column's parameters](api/ui.datatable_columns_config.md) and set it to some of types.

 {{snippet